 The UN underlined its “unequivocal condemnation” of the move in early April, noting that it contravenes international law, including the UN Charter.
 All UN staff have been told not to report to the office, except for some critical tasks, while an operational review is carried out, concluding on 5 May.

-record 28.3 million people in Afghanistan are in need of assistance this year, making Afghanistan the world’s largest aid operation, with the UN asking for $4.6 billion to fully fund relief efforts this year.
+A record 28.3 million people in Afghanistan are in need of assistance this year, making Afghanistan the world’s largest aid operation, with the UN asking for $4.6 billion to fully fund relief efforts this year.
 The UN Humanitarian Coordinator warned this month that Afghanistan was also the world’s least well-funded operation, with less than five per cent funding pledged so far.